john30/ebusd-esp/README.md

 # ebusd-esp
-Firmware for ESP8266 allowing eBUS communication for ebusd with lowest possible latency.
+Firmware for ESP8266 and ESP32 allowing eBUS communication for ebusd with lowest possible latency.

 ## History
 For a history of version and changes made therein, see the [change log](Changelog.md).